drug-design/course/docs/chapters/molecular-similarity.md

 ### Exact and Substructure Searching

-Until the mid 1980s database searching was limited to exact and substructure search, i.e. the identification of all the molecules in the database that contain a specified substructure.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/exact-substructure-searching-c5c81020'><i class='fa fa-play' aria-hidden='true'></i></button>Until the mid 1980s database searching was limited to exact and substructure search, i.e. the identification of all the molecules in the database that contain a specified substructure.
 Substructure searching is based on sub-graph algorithms that are computationally lengthy.

 === "Exact Search"